-Just tell the employees at the taxi booth where you want to go – they will give you a receipt and tell you which direction you have to go to the taxi.
+Just tell the lady at the taxi booth where you want to go – they will give you a receipt and tell you which direction you have to go for the taxi.

 By Tuk Tuk

-That’s how I like to travel from the airport to Chiang Mai Old Town: To save a little bit money compared to the taxi and to avoid waiting for the minivan or songthaew.
-It’s a good compromise as you can easily find a Tuk Tuk that takes you to your hotel for 100-120 Baht (they will usually ask for 150 Baht but it’s easy to bargain that price).
+That’s how I like to travel from the airport to Chiang Mai Old Town: To save a little bit money compared to the taxi and to avoid waiting for the bus or songthaew.
+It’s a good deal as you can easily find a Tuk Tuk that takes you to your hotel for 100-120 Baht (they will usually ask for 150 Baht, but it’s easy to bargain that price).

 By Shared Taxi (Songthaew)

 A very popular way to get from Chiang Mai airport to the town center: Just leave the arrival hall at any of the many exit doors and you will find the red songthaews (shared pick-up taxis) waiting for passengers.

 The fare is just 40 Baht to any destination in the Old City, but beware: A lot of these drivers try to sell you “private taxi service” for 200 Baht or more.
 So don’t let them fool you and only get in such vehicles with other (preferably Thai) travelers.